 USC Application Process

 In an effort to streamline the application process, USC now uses the Common Application exclusively.
 Students wishing to apply for admission to the 2014-2015 academic year should submit the Common Application and the SlideRoom Application, both of which can be accessed at The Common Application website.

 Under the "Questions" section in the USC Supplemental Application, please be sure to indicate that you will be submitting an art supplement.
 Once you indicate that you will be submitting an art supplement, a link to SlideRoom will appear on the left menu bar.

 To better prepare for all Cinematic Arts majors, it is recommended that students complete General Education courses, including USC's General Education Categories I, II, III and V, Diversity, Writing and Foreign Language requirements.
 For additional information, please visit USC's Undergraduate Admission website.

 Cinematic Arts Supplemental Materials (Clearly title all documents)

 As part of the application process, all students looking to be considered for admission to The Bryan Singer Division of Critical Studies program are required to submit supplemental materials to support their application.
-These supplemental materials must be submitted via USC's Supplement to the Common Application.
-Current USC students may bring their supplemental materials to the SCA Office of Student Services located in SCB 105.
+These supplemental materials must be submitted via the "Forms" section of the SlideRoom Application.

 The following supplemental materials are required for admission consideration to the Critical Studies BA program.
 Please submit all materials in PDF format under the "Forms" section.

 The Cinematic Arts personal statement should be a carefully prepared explanation of the applicant's goals, describing any film, television, scholarly, critical or other creative background, as well as career objectives.
 It should present a clear and accurate picture of the applicant, outline objectives in the field of critical studies and explain how attending the School of Cinematic Arts will help reach these goals.